-209. Fintech companies in Japan have launched initiatives to support credit to SMEs.
+243. Fintech companies in Japan have launched initiatives to support credit to SMEs.
 On 4 April, it was announced that private lenders would provide interest free loans to small firms.
+Furthermore, maker of office equipment are supporting SMEs with digitalisation.